fraun/git-workshop/12-citation.md

 > *   Make your work easy to cite

-You may want to include a file called `CITATION` or `CITATION.txt` that describes how to reference your project;
-the [one for Software Carpentry](https://github.com/swcarpentry/website/blob/gh-pages/CITATION)
+You may want to include a file called `CITATION` or `CITATION.txt` that describes how to reference your project. the [one for Software Carpentry](https://github.com/swcarpentry/website/blob/gh-pages/CITATION)
 states: